darylhjd/mangadesk/README.md

 ## Issues ☠

-- Search table does not clear itself for a new search.
+- [FIXED] Search table does not clear itself for a new search.
 For now, you may do Ctrl+S to re-open the search page.

 ## Planning... maybe?